-Biotechnology is one of the most exciting areas in scientific research — and Delaware State encourages students to get in on the action.
-The Biotechnology track of the BS degree in Biological Sciences enables students to get involved in significant research projects, working on cloning, DNA analysis, gene manipulation, and other cutting-edge subjects.
+Biomedical research is one of the most exciting areas in scientific research — and Delaware State encourages students to get in on the action.
+This concentration in the BS degree in Biological Sciences enables students to get involved in significant research projects, working on cloning, DNA analysis, gene manipulation, and other cutting-edge subjects.
 Students gain hands-on lab experience and develop practical skills that can help them succeed in graduate school and the job market.

-Graduates of Delaware State’s Biotechnology program possess the academic background, practical laboratory skills, and research experience to compete successfully for jobs and graduate school placements.
+Graduates of Delaware State’s Biomedical Research concentration possess the academic background, practical laboratory skills, and research experience to compete successfully for jobs and graduate school placements.
 Our students go on to careers in government, medicine, private industry, and public/private research laboratories, in fields such as

 - environmental regulation / research

 - plant engineering

 - product development